AdobeDocs/certification.en/help/certifications/aem/aem-assets-p-developer.md

 badge: label="Exam AD0-E129" type="positive"
 mini-toc-levels: 1
 ---
-# Certification journey for [!DNL Experience Manager] Assets Developer professional
+# Certification journey for [!DNL Experience Manager] Assets Developer Professional

-Learn how to become a certified [!DNL Experience Manager] professional.
+Learn how to become a certified [!DNL Experience Manager] Professional.

 ## Minimum experience

-You should be comfortable working in Adobe Managed Services and Adobe [!DNL Experience Manager] as a Cloud Service, and are able to set up Adobe [!DNL Experience Manager] environments and infrastructure.
+You should be comfortable working in Adobe Managed Services and Adobe [!DNL Experience Manager as a Cloud Service], and are able to set up Adobe [!DNL Experience Manager] environments and infrastructure.

 You should have: